itskatieconnect/itskatieconnect/README.md

 - 👋 Hi, I’m @itskatieconnect
 - 👀 I’m interested in Cybersecurity, Coding, AI and tech
 - 🌱 I’m currently learning how to code and advance my skills as a SOC analyst
-- 💞️ I’m looking to collaborate on Cybersecurity projects, coonect with like minds and create huge impact
+- 💞️ I’m looking to collaborate on Cybersecurity projects, connect with like individuals and create a huge impact
 - 📫 How to reach me https://linktr.ee/Itskatieconnect
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love tech